jetsonhacks/jetson-orin-spi-overlay-guide/README.md

 - Automated tooling that handles the complexity
 - Clear explanations of what's happening under the hood
 - Multiple configuration management - switch between overlays easily
-- Proper bootloader setup with FDT and OVERLAYS directives
+- Proper bootloader setup with FDT and overlays directives

 If you've ever struggled with:
 - "How do I configure SPI pins on Jetson Orin?"